Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 Before we dive in to particular types of style guides, there are a few things to understand about how computers read names in order to understand the "why" behind some of these practices.

 1. Avoid spaces.
     - While some applications (like Windows) recognize spaces, command line operations and some operating systems still do not support them so it is best to avoid them all together.
-    - Furthermore, they can often break a URL when shared
+Furthermore, they can often break a URL when shared
     - The underscore `_` and hyphen `-` are good delimiters to use in place of spaces
-      - It is worth noting that `_` can be difficult to read when file paths are shared in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document).
+      - It is worth noting that `_` can be difficult to read when file paths are shared in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document)
-2. With the exception of `_` and `-`, avoid special characters.
+2. With the exception of `_` and `-`, avoid special characters
     - Examples include but are not limited to `?`, `.`, `*`, `\`, `/`, `+`, `'`, `&`, `"`
     - Computers assign specific meaning to many of these special characters
 3. There are several existing naming conventions that you can choose to add to your style guide.
 Different naming conventions may work better for different purposes.
 Using these conventions help you to be consistent with both delimeters and capitalization which not only makes your names more human-readable but also allows your computer to read and search names easier.